xsf/xmpp.org/content/blog/2022-08-05-newsletter.md

 The site "Chat standard (XMPP)" with lots of information is avilable in Englisch now at [freie-messenger.de](https://www.freie-messenger.de/en/sys_xmpp)

 Axel from [eversten.net](https://eversten.net/) published an [XMPP Push Notification Test for iOS](https://eversten.net/en/blog/notification/) covering latest Monal, Siskin IM and Snikket versions on different server implementations.
-A good 15 mins read for both iOS users and their multi-platforms contacts alike.
+A good 15 minutes read for both iOS users and their multi-platforms contacts alike.

 JMP now delivers transcribed voicemail in many common languages, not just English.
 The [voicemail system has also been updated](https://blog.jmp.chat/b/july-newsletter-2022) to source names from more modern XMPP profiles including vCard4 and PEP Nickname.